 Food sources

 Big Brown Bats rest during daylight hours and take flight just before dusk to begin feeding.
-But they don’t say out long—by midnight, they’ve often taken their fill and are back in their roost.
-They’ll also come out in the daytime if they’re sorely in need of water or food.
-Like most other U.S. bats, they’re insect eaters and identify their prey by the sounds made by their wings—flying beetles are a favorite.
+But they don’t stay out long—by midnight, they’ve often taken their fill and are back in their roost.
+They’ll come out in the daytime if they’re sorely in need of water or food.
+They identify their prey by the sounds made by their wings—flying beetles are a favorite, particularly cucumber beetles.

 Roosting

-Big Brown Bats roost in such places as hollow trees, storm sewers, rock crevices, and under loose bark.
-Also, buildings: sheds, attics, chimneys, under eaves, or even behind shutters.
+Big Brown Bats roost in such places as hollow trees, storm sewers, rock crevices, and under loose bark—also, sheds, attics, chimneys, under eaves, or even behind shutters.
+For this reason, they’re among those most likely to be noticed by humans.
 The only invitation they need is a tiny opening and a promise of darkened, warm surroundings.
-For this reason, they’re the ones most likely to be noticed by humans.

 Reproduction

 Did you happen to notice that something seems weird about this time frame—like, how can a 60-day gestation deliver the young in June when mating occurred the previous fall?
-Here’s how that happens: The female stores the sperm in her body until she awakens from hibernation in the spring.
-Only then does her body ovulate, and fertilization takes place.
-(This phenomenon isn’t unique to bats—stoats, sea otters, and Roe Deer are among 47 other mammalian species that experience it.)
+It’s because the female stores the sperm in her body until she awakens from hibernation.
+Only then does her body ovulate and fertilization take place.
+(This phenomenon isn’t unique to bats—weasels and seals are among forty-seven other mammalian species that experience it.)

-Mothers leave their babies (pups) together in the roost each night.
-She has to eat her weight in insects while she’s nursing to maintain her energy, and she’ll leave more than once, if necessary, to get her fill.
-Upon their return, the mothers call out to their pups, who’ll answer back.
+Females form maternity colonies where they have their babies (usually only one).
+Males are excluded.
+Mothers leave their babies (pups) together in the roost each night while they head out to eat.
+They have high energy needs while nursing and will go more than once if necessary.
+Upon their return, the mothers call out to their pups, who’ll answer.
 Each mother can identify her offspring’s “voice” and particular scent even in the cluster of dozens or hundreds of other noisy pups.

 Life span and predators